Select Online Publications

 Tupelo Quarterly: A Portfolio of Erasures

-Still: The Journal: “Millie’s Origin Story,” “Dear Charlie: Letters Written in Library Books.”
+Still: The Journal: “Millie’s Origin Story” and “Dear Charlie: Letters Written in Library Books”

 Guitarist Scott Whiddon and multi-instrumentalist J. Tom Hnatow developed music to accompany “Bird in a Bell Jar.”
 The poem appeared in the Transylvania University BYTE Gallery of Digital Art and Music.
 Listen to the poem on Soundcloud.